Title loans are a type of secured loan that usually uses the borrower’s car as collateral.

 Small-dollar loans issued by federal credit unions are known as “payday alternative loans” (not all credit unions are federal).

 They’re comparable to title loans, except they don’t require any sort of security.
-These loans have smaller loan amounts but more flexible repayment arrangements, such as making manageable monthly installments over a few months.
+Payday loan companies offer smaller loan amounts but more flexible repayment arrangements, such as making manageable monthly installments over a few months.

 While credit card cash advances include their own fees and APRs, the terms are often better than a title loan.
 The amount you borrow is added to your overall debt, and you’re restricted by the credit limit on the card.
 There is no grace period; the day the money is borrowed, interest starts to add up.